REPORTS FROM THE RECORDER & ADVERTISING RATES

 If any resident is experiencing problems with sight line obstructions because of these shrubs and bushes then the RRA would suggest for residents to contact Paul Rest in the Development and Environment Department at Croydon Council direct e-

-During the recent hot days, we have received a number of complaints from residents about bonfires, which seem to be happening more recently over the last few months!
-The smoke especially in the valleys of Riddlesdown can spread for many hundreds of metres from the source of the bonfire.
-Two recent bonfires during the day, in Lower Barn Rd and Riddlesdown Ave have caused complaints to us.
+The RRA receive many complaints from residents about bonfires and wood burning equipment, which seem to be happening more recently over the last few years!
+The smoke especially in the valleys of Riddlesdown can spread for many hundreds of metres from the source of the bonfire and wood burning equipment.

 If you have a garden bonfire please observe the following:

-The Council can issue legal notices to people having nuisance bonfires.
-It can be an offence to cause a nuisance from lighting a bonfire.
+The council can issue legal notices to people having nuisance bonfires.
 Offenders can be prosecuted and fined up to £5,000 for residential properties and £20,000 for businesses.”

 We have a very good Recycling and Reuse Centre available close to us at Purley Oaks, so please consider using that facility first before lighting a bonfire.
-Between April and November a fortnightly green waste collection is also made by the Council.
+An annual green waste collection is also made by the Council.